skirmer/gpu_pytorch/README.md

-# gpu_pytorch
+# Scaling Up PyTorch with GPU Cluster Computing

-Presentation on Using GPU Cluster Computing with PyTorch
+This repo contains materials for my upcoming presentation at REWORK's Deep Learning Summit.
+Let me know on twitter @data_stephanie if you have questions!